LdBeth/hexo-theme-nightmare/README.md

 This is a modified version of hexo-theme-next.

 > *Warning:*
-> This is not prepared to work yet.
+> This is not prepared to work properly yet.

 ## NexT